 As a food producer, we are liable for food safety and the hygiene standards of our kitchen and the meals that we make in it.
 We operate from a certified and approved premises where each of our meals are hand-cooked and hand-packed, and we take health and safety very seriously.

 In the unlikely event that there is a problem with our food, we need to be able to track which meals were sent to our customers so that we can recall batches if and when necessary.
 We retain the details of your order and your contact details for this reason and would use them to contact you in such circumstances should the need arise.
-As our meals have a three-year shelf life, we would retain this data for at least that period.
+As our meals have a five-year shelf life, we would retain this data for at least that period.

 We also collect aggregate data about your session, browser and device type, your geographic location and how you were referred to our website (via a search engine or social media, for example), however much of this is anonymised.